Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0018-running-tools-on-linux.md

     That is non-game binaries.

 ### Missing WINEPREFIX for a given Steam ID

+!!! tip "This doesn't seem to apply to newer versions of the Steam Client"

+    Newer versions of Steam client appear to automatically create the relevant `pfx` folder on game install.

+    We might not need to worry about this.

 !!! info "If the user has not yet run a game from Steam, we may not have a WINEPREFIX we can use."